tigran123/urantia-book-explorer/README.md

 * Various translations of the Urantia Book, Copyright (C) Urantia Foundation and used by permission

-* Various translations of the Urantia Book, Copyright (C) Urantia Book Society of Greater New York and used by permission
+* Various translations of the Urantia Book, Copyright (C) Urantia Society of Greater New York and used by permission

 When deploying the application you should not copy the files mentioned in `exclude.txt` to the server: